inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 benchmark.run(num_repeats=2)
 ```

-## Step 4: Optimize the Benchmark Program
+### Optimize the Benchmark Program

-To reduce computation time and cost, we can optimize how the benchmark program manages input files, machine resources, and execution parameters.
-This step ensures the program runs efficiently while avoiding unnecessary resource usage.
+Additionally, to reduce computation time and cost, we can optimize how
+the benchmark program manages input files, machine resources, and execution
+parameters.
+This step ensures the program runs efficiently while avoiding
+unnecessary resource usage.

 **1. Reuse Input Files Across Runs**